Port-au-Prince: Demographics

 The population of the area was 1,234,742.

 The majority of the population is of African descent, but a prominent biracial minority controls many of the city's businesses.
-There are sizable numbers of Asians residents, as well as a number of Europeans (both foreign-born and native-born).
+There are sizable numbers of Asian residents, as well as a number of Europeans (both foreign-born and native-born).

-Citizens of Arab (particularly Syrian, Lebanese, and Israeli Arab) ancestry have a large presence in the capital.
+Citizens of Arab (particularly Syrian, Lebanese, and Palestinian) ancestry have a large presence in the capital.
 Arab Haitians (a large number of whom live in Port-au-Prince) are, more often than not, concentrated in financial areas where the majority of them establish businesses.
 Most of the biracial residents of the city are concentrated within wealthier areas.